The Historic

 Boswell Mansion

-The house, as-is, had some seriously cool design features, like 10'-0" pocket doors, an spider window with curved, beveled glass, and a 650 square foot front porch with 1" hand laid marble tile.
-However, every inch of the house needed some serious love.
+The house, as-is, has some seriously cool design features, like 10'-0" pocket doors, a spider window with curved, beveled glass, and a 650 square foot front porch with 1" hand laid marble tile.
+However, after being abandoned for almost 40 years, every inch of the house needed some serious love.

-Our team provided realistic 3D models and renderings for an inside look at the project.
+Our team collaborated with the client on his vision for the project, and provided realistic 3D models and renderings for an inside look at the project.
 This enabled our client to see the desired finished result so he could plan accordingly.

 Excitement

 As work progresses, the true craftsmanship of this building is coming to the forefront and the extent of the Boswell Mansion's degradation becomes more and more clear.
-This before and after of the same corner shows the care and precision needed with all aspects of this project.
+This before and after of the same corner shows the care and precision needed with all aspects of a historic preservation project of this magnitude.